Wewoc/Reflexive-Systems-Thinker-RST-A-Framework-for-Semantically-Coherent-Human-AI-Interaction/3-lab/Appendix-Lab 3 – Data Center Narrative.md

-# AAppendix-Lab 3 – Data Center Narrative
+# Appendix-Lab 3 – Data Center Narrative
 ## How I Cheated OpenAI Out of a Data Center
 ### Or: What Happens When Curiosity Builds a Semantic Perpetuum Mobile
 LAYER: LAB